GFCI Outlets Explained – The Un-Shocking Truth

 There is also a new product on the market that notifies you when a GFCI outlet is tripped.
 This can be useful if important items are plugged into GFCI outlets.
 Learn more about these here.

-The ASHI Inspectors at Scott Home Inspection take safety concerns seriously – you should too.
+The ASHI- certified Inspectors at Scott Home Services take safety concerns seriously – you should too.
 Review where GFCI outlets need to be installed in your home and work with an electrician or qualified person to help update those outlets – your life may depend on it!
-For more information on what is included in an ASHI Home Inspection, visit our Inspection Services page.

 Colorado’s Top Rated Inspection Company: